heyjaywilson/swiftui-show-modal-tutorial/blog/post.md

 ## Add a dismiss button

-Dragging works to dismiss, but sometimes users would rather hit a button or maybe you want want the user to hit the button to confirm and a drag cancels the opertaion.
+Dragging works to dismiss, but sometimes users would instead hit a button, or maybe you want the user to hit the button to confirm, and a drag cancels the operation.
 To add a button to dismiss the modal, we need to put add an Environment variable for `presentationMode` and then call `presentationMode.wrappedValue.dismiss()`.
 Here is how it looks in `ModalView.swift`.

 ```swift
 struct ModalView: View {